globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

 ## Secure this app

 How would you mitigate this vulnerability?
-After your changes, an attacker should not be able to:
+After your changes, the new log system must give us:

-* Receive a `200 OK` to every and any request done

-The server should also have a more informative log system
+* Who did the request
+* What happened
+* When did it happen
+* Where did it happen

 ## PR solutions